SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/package-collections.md

 ## Package Collections

-Package Collections are a new feature in the [Swift 5.5 release](XXX-LINK-TO-SWIFT-55-RELEASE-POST-XXX) of the Swift Package Manager allowing packages to be grouped together, searched, and have their metadata inspected.
+Package Collections are a new feature in the [Swift 5.5 release](XXX-LINK-TO-SWIFT-55-RELEASE-POST-XXX) of the Swift Package Manager allowing packages to be grouped, searched, and have their metadata inspected.

 The Swift Package Index supports dynamically generated Package Collections containing all packages from each author in the index.
 Every author page in the index includes a link to a [package collection](/apple/collection.json).
 For example, from the [Apple author page on the Swift Package Index](/apple):